the hermit’s house by daniel venneman and mark van der net

 the ‘hermit’s house’ by daniel venneman and mark van der net of

-, is a garden retreat that serves as a lounge,
+the cloud collective, is a garden retreat that serves as a lounge,

 guest room and exhibition space. with its jagged shape it distinguishes